-If you’ve been injured in a car accident that was the fault of someone else, don’t take chances with your injury claim.
+If you’ve been injured in a car accident that was someone else’s fault, don’t take chances with your injury claim.
 Trust the experienced car accident lawyers in Webster.

-At The Elmore and Smith Law Firm, PC, we’re passionate about seeking the full amount of compensation accident victims deserve.
-In car accident cases, it can seem as though everyone is working against you.
+At The Elmore and Smith Law Firm, PC, we’re passionate about seeking the total amount of compensation accident victims deserve.
+In car accident cases, it seems everyone is working against you.
 We’ll not only work with you, but we’ll fight for you and ensure your rights are upheld throughout the entire process.

 Contact us today to learn more about how we can help.
 The consultation is free and comes with no obligations.